 The first question we looked at was: Did they know the names of the people that had downloaded their software 5 million times?
 The sad answer was no. Not only did SourceForge not allow them to collect names, but even if they did allow it, there was clear evidence that developers would simply not go through with the download if they were asked to provide their name.

-Following one of the key principles of this methodology, we immediately realized that they needed to find a motivation to get the customers to provide the company with their contact information.
+Following one of the key principles of Building a Sales & Marketing Machine, we immediately realized that they needed to find a motivation to get the customers to provide the company with their contact information.
 The best motivation appeared to be the documentation, that they were currently selling.
 There was one big problem: selling the documentation was resulting in $27,000 per month in revenue, which was paying the rent and several peoples’ salaries.
 To me it was obvious that this was a small price to pay to get the names, but to the JBoss team, who had battled their way to get every dollar of revenue, that was less obvious.
 We debated this issue over the next three months, but finally they gave in and switched on the offer.
 It turned out to be a huge success: over 10,000 leads started pouring in every month.
 Over time this grew to 16,000 leads per month.

 Dealing with an overflow of leads: Lead Scoring

 Most companies suffer from not having enough leads.
 We had the opposite problem.
 As any salesperson will tell you, 10,000 leads is a huge problem.
 No one has the time to contact that number of people. – We needed an automated way to solve the problem.